-The Department for Communities and Local Government (DCLG) has commissioned the Office for National Statistics to carry out data linking for the evaluation of the programme.
+The Ministry of Housing, Communities and Local Government (MHCLG) has commissioned the Office for National Statistics to carry out data linking for the evaluation of the programme.

 What should I do if I do not want the information held to be shared?

-If you do not want us to pass on information about you to the DCLG and Office for National Statistics (ONS) you can:
+If you do not want us to pass on information about you to the MHCLG and Office for National Statistics (ONS) you can:

 - Inform your lead worker who will notify the Think Family Programme Team.